- Common Name

 - IUCN: Endangered

 USFWS: Not listed

-- Crowned cranes are usually found in pairs, but have been seen singularly and in small flocks (3–20 individuals).
-There have been only a few observations of groups of 51–150 individuals.
+Crowned cranes are usually found in pairs, but have been seen singularly and in small flocks (3 to 20 individuals).
+There have been only a few observations of groups of 51 to 150 individuals.

-- A successful pair of mated crowned cranes will maintain their family structure for as long as 9–10 months.
+A successful pair of mated crowned cranes will maintain their family structure for as long as 9 to 10 months.
 After which, the young birds tend to join together in flocks, spending much of their time feeding in fields.

 Ecology and Conservation

-While East African crowned cranes are not currently listed as a protected species, its populations are still vulnerable.
-The numbers and range of these birds have been reduced significantly over the last two decades.
+The numbers and range of East African crowned cranes have been reduced significantly.
 The principle threat these cranes face is the loss, transformation, and degradation of its habitat.
 Inefficient law enforcement and lack of long-term population monitoring leave the species in jeopardy.